Gwent: The Witcher Card Game: Esports

 Esports in Gwent was a prominent focus of the game, with sizeable prize pools that were distributed among participants.
 The e-sports portion of the game was highly tied to the Ranked ladder, with players at Pro Rank, also known as rank 0, being eligible to participate.
 Notably, Pro Rank is the first stage of the game where match-making and progression is done solely on an Elo rating system/Matchmaking-rating system.
+With Esports tournaments mostly being organised through CDPR, the Esports scene of Gwent quickly ground to a halt after official support for the game ended.

 The game has monthly themed seasons that rotate, and correspondingly reset the Ranked ladder.
 Gwent Opens were held every 3 seasons, drawing participants from the players who qualified each season.
 The winners of the preceding years' Gwent Opens were then invited to the Gwent Masters tournament, which was the only way to qualify aside from accumulating enough Crown Points from previous tournaments and the ladder.

 The top 16 Ranked Ladder players were invited to the top 16 qualifier for that season, and if they fail to qualify, were then invited to the top 64 qualifier the following week.
 The top 16 qualifiers was a two-day event, the first day using a Double-Elimination format and the second day using a mix of Single-Elimination and Double-Elimination formats.
 The top 64 qualifier also occurred within a two-day period, but uses a Swiss-system tournament for the first day and a mix of Single-Elimination and Double-Elimination formats for the second day.

 Gwent Open and Gwent Masters both used a Single-Elimination format.
 Similar to qualifiers, matches were usually played in a best-of-five format, and featured deck-banning for each series.
 Additionally, players were aware of whether they will be playing each match first or second, and could correspondingly queue appropriate decks.